 MUS 501.
-PRACTICAL ARRANGING.
-Three hours credit.
+Practical Arranging.
+(3).
 Prerequisite, MUS 303.
 A project course in arranging for school instrumental and vocal groups.
-Projects include arranging for small ensembles in both standard and unusual combinations, transcription of instrumental and vocal descants for the enrichment of song literature.
+Projects include arranging for small ensembles in both standard and unusual combinations, transcription of instrumental and vocal descants for the enrichement of song literature.